kennytm/rfcs/text/0000-dyn-type/31-Custom-DST-from-scratch.md

 ## Automatically implementing `Object` for every type

-The `Meta` associated types should be available for sized types.
+The `Meta` associated type should be available for sized types.
 This can be done by making `Object` special, and be implemented by the compiler like the `Sized` trait.

 | Type | Meta |